Home / Helpful Guides / IRS Guides Summarized / Publication 526

 How to Use This Publication

-Start by confirming that the recipient is a qualified organization and that you will be itemizing deductions.
+Start by confirming that the recipient is a qualified organization and that you’ll be itemizing deductions.
 Then determine whether the contribution is cash or property, and apply the appropriate valuation and documentation rules.
 Check the AGI limits for your type of contribution, and if you have carryovers from prior years, factor those in.
 The publication’s worksheets are designed to walk through this analysis step by step.

 In practice, Publication 526 is most often consulted by taxpayers who donate appreciated securities, real estate, or other high-value property, because the rules for those contributions are significantly more complex than for cash gifts.